Americans can still travel to Cuba in 2024—in fact, recent changes have made it easier than it was under the Trump administration.

-But we understand: figuring out how is more difficult than ever.
-Some of the questions we hear most often are related to the 11 (formerly 12) Categories of Authorized Travel to Cuba.
+Some of the questions we hear most often are related to the 12 Categories of Authorized Travel to Cuba.
 What are they?
 Why are they important?
-Why was one eliminated?
-How have they been affected by these new Cuba policy changes?
+How have they been affected by recent Cuba policy changes?
 Below, we’ll answer all those questions (and more).
 And if you have any questions after reading, just ask one of our Cuban local travel experts and they will be happy to help!

 Ok, let’s start with the basics.
 Americans traveling to Cuba only need 2 things (aside from a passport):